mgarin/weblaf/README.md

 Advantages
 ----------

-- Fully styleable and customizeable through themes and code
+- Fully styleable and customizable through themes and code
 - Multiple predefined cross-platform UI themes
 - Wide set of custom popular components for Swing
 - Language, settings, hotkey, tooltip and other custom managers